-Features and options in this section may not be available on your computer.
+Some features and options in this section may not be available on your computer.
 See the specifications to find out about the configuration of your computer.

-Special-function button Functions WEB button WEB While the computer is in Normal mode, the WEB button launches the web browser assigned to the button by default.
-While the computer is off, the WEB button activates the Quick Web Access function and launches the web browser used with this function.
-See Using the Quick Web Access Function (page 34) for more information. !
-The WEB button is not functional while the computer is in Sleep mode or Hibernate mode.
-VAIO button VAIO Launches the software that is assigned to the button by default.
-You can change the default assignment with the VAIO Control Center. !
-Even if you change the button assignment with the VAIO Control Center , the button works only as the muting button while the Quick Web Access function is activated.
+Special-function button Functions Launches the VAIO Care while the computer is in Normal mode or Sleep mode.
+While the computer is off or in Hibernate mode, the ASSIST button launches the VAIO Recovery Center.
+Launches the Media Gallery or turns the volume on and off, depending on your model.
 DISPLAY OFF button DISPLAY OFF Turns off the LCD backlight.
-To turn on the LCD backlight, do any of the following: - Press any key Press any special-function button Slide your finger on the touch pad. !
-You cannot turn on the LCD backlight with a LISB device, such as a mouse. - Slide your finger on the touch pad. !
+To turn on the LCD backlight, do any of the following: - Press any key. - Press any special-function button. - Slide your finger on the touch pad. !
 You cannot turn on the LCD backlight with a USB device, such as a mouse.